 Every journey starts with the first step and yours has led you here.
-You want to become a qualified English language teacher, or upgrade your present certificate for a recognised qualification.
+You want to become a qualified English language teacher, or upgrade your present certificate for a globally recognised qualification in TESOL.
 You're trawling through the many courses advertised and want to know which course is best for you.

 We've been there.
 At the start of our careers we had the same choice to make.
-We stood in the same shoes you're wearing now, looking just as confused, and because we've been there, we want to be very clear about what we offer and what we don't.
+Because we've been there, we want to be very clear about what we offer and what we don't.

 - have university entrance qualifications (A-levels, High School Graduation or similar), or equivalent experience and knowledge

-- have an English proficiency of CEFR C1 (IELTS 7 or similar) - in plain language: advanced level English.
+- have an English proficiency of CEFR C1 (IELTS 7 or equivalent) - in plain language: advanced level English.

 - complete a pre-interview language awareness task

 - pass an interview which involves discussion of language usage

 - complete a written interview task focused on teaching and learning

 What does the Language Point Trinity CertTESOL cover?

 The CertTESOL course contains 7 modules of study, taken over 12 weeks.